Things to do in Holland Village

-Address: 211 Holland Ave, #03-01 Holland Road Shopping Centre, 278967
+Address: 211 Holland Avenue, #03-01 Holland Road Shopping Centre, Singapore 278967

-Opening Hours: 10.30AM-7PM, Daily
+Opening hours: 10.30am-7pm, Daily

-Telephone: 9338 2663
+Contact: 9338 2663

-8. Wellie Batik – Indonesian Batik dresses and shirts
+9. Wellie Batik – Indonesian Batik dresses and shirts

 Shops come and go, but Wellie Batik has been the one mainstay within Holland Village for the past 40 years.
 Already an institution in the enclave, this Indonesian Batik specialist shop showcases a range of different types of fabric that are both handmade and imported from the homeland.